 Look For Potato Flowers

-When you notice those flowers begin to develop you should begin to limit the water you provide the potatoes.
-Too much water will cause the potatoes to soak up too much moisture and begin to develop unsightly lenticels, not necessarily a bad thing but an indicator of too-moist soil.
+When you notice those flowers begin to develop, you should start to limit the water you provide the potatoes.
+Too much water will cause the potatoes to soak up too much moisture and develop unsightly lenticels, not necessarily a bad thing but an indicator of too-moist soil.

 The spuds you harvest during the growing season are usually smaller and more tender, but the real goal of growing potatoes should be your end-of-season main crop harvest.